mxmkmarquette/wordpress-html-optimization/README.txt

 == Description ==

-This plugin is a toolkit for HTML optimization.
+This plugin is a toolkit for advanced HTML optimization.

-The plugin provides in a complete solution for HTTP/2 Server Push, using JSON based configuration and filters to dynamicly push assets.
-In partnership with the PWA Optimization plugin this plugin adds a Service Worker based Cache-Digest calculation to save data transfer by pushing only assets that are not already cached in the browser.
+The plugin provides in a complete solution for HTML optimization including HTML minification, selective removal of comments and search & replace.

 Additional features can be requested on the [Github forum](https://github.com/o10n-x/wordpress-html-optimization/issues).